© 2010 JOY Goat Development Programme

-We welcome applications from potential partners who would like to bring this programme into their area.
+We welcome applications from potential partners who would like to bring this dairy goat programme into their area.
 Acceptance will depend on a range of factors, but the three most important are:

 • The project must assist all community members regardless of creed or ethnicity. (below...)